Yoga Therapy is…

 Who Needs Yoga Therapy?

-• Yoga Therapy is an effective integrative modality to support with physical ailments and chronic or acute health conditions; yet, just as any other alternative healing method, it is not intended as a substitute for traditional medical care, nor is this profession (or I personally) making any claims to “heal” or “cure” anyone’s body or mind, or to reverse any diagnosis, illness, pain, or injury.
+• Yoga Therapy has been proved effective in supporting with chronic pain, physical ailments, and chronic or acute health conditions; yet, just as any other alternative healing method, it is not intended as a substitute for traditional medical care, nor is this profession (or I personally) making any claims to “heal” or “cure” anyone’s body or mind, or to reverse any diagnosis, illness, pain, or injury.

-A: No!
-Y.T. is an opportunity to advance your practice by taking the focus off the more aesthetic approach of form and effort, and delving deeper into the nuances of the inner and outer experience, allowing it to grow in depth and authenticity, perfecting it through detailed, extremely subtle explorations of familiar asana, in a realm where “less is more” and “slower is better”.
+• A: No!
+Y.T. is an opportunity to advance your practice by taking the focus off the more surface approach of form and effort, and delving deeper into the nuances of the inner and outer experience, allowing it to grow in depth and authenticity, perfecting it through detailed, extremely subtle explorations of familiar asana, in a realm where “less is more” and “slower is better”.

-A: It is NOT recommended to use Y.T. as an alternative to mainstream treatment.
-Although Yoga Therapy is an effective integrative modality to support with chronic and acute health conditions, just as any other alternative healing method, it is not intended as a substitute for traditional medical care.
+• Y. T. is ideal as a complementary modality, but it is not intended an alternative to mainstream treatment.
+Although Yoga Therapy is an effective integrative modality to support with some chronic and acute health conditions, just as any other alternative healing method, it is not intended as a substitute for traditional medical care.
 Please continue with your prescribed treatment as you explore yoga therapy as a safe, beneficial modality with the potential to promote health and support you on your ongoing healing path.
-Please be advised that, as mentioned above, no claims are being made to cure or heal any condition through these services.

-A: This varies from case to case, but generally, at least 5 to 10 sessions are suggested.
-Although noticeable benefits can be experienced even after a single session, multiple sessions might be necessary to obtain lasting results.
-Also, please remember that a goal-oriented approach can often hinder rather than accelerate progress, and the healing journey is not always a straight line.
+Please consider that a goal-oriented approach can often hinder rather than accelerate progress, and the healing journey is not always a straight line.

 • "She addresses my problems from a variety of different complex frameworks that make up the practice of Yoga Therapy and Lifestyle Medicine."